 In this context, Assoc.
-Prof. Dr. Ali Tekin, a faculty member of our Faculty's Department of Logic, was awarded a scholarship from the TUBITAK Scientific and Technological Research Council 2219 Overseas Postdoctoral Research Fellowship Program to conduct research at Boston College Islamic Civilization and Societies in the United States of America (Evidence 12).
+Prof. Dr. Ali Tekin, a faculty member of the Department of Logic of our Faculty, was awarded a scholarship from the TUBITAK Scientist Support Programs Directorate 2219 Postdoctoral Research Fellowship Program to conduct research at Boston College Islamic Civilization and Societies in the United States of America (Evidence 12).
 Another important achievement in this period is that the project titled "Digital Footprints of Migration", which was legally represented by our Rector and faculty member Prof. Dr. Mehmet Bahçekapılı and our Vice Rector and Dean Prof. Dr. Cahit Külekçi, was entitled to be supported by the Turkish National Agency (Evidence 13).
 This project is noteworthy in terms of the goals set out in the strategic plans in terms of providing cooperation with Izmir Katip Çelebi and Kütahya Dumlupınar universities and providing international support.

 All of the support provided from external sources is included in Yalova University Annual Reports under the heading "14.1: Information on Scientific Research Activities".
-Again in the annual reports, under the heading "5.7.1 National and International Protocols", the national and international collaborations of our university are included (Evidence 14: 1, 2, 3).
+Again in the annual reports, under the heading "5.7.1 National and International Protocols", the national and international collaborations of our university are included (Evidence 14: $\underline{1}, \underline{2}, \underline{3}$ ).
 In addition, the current list of Erasmus agreements made on a unit basis is available on the corporate website of the university Erasmus Office.
 In this context, our faculty has an Erasmus agreement with Universitatea din Pitești (Evidence 15).
 Students and staff of our faculty are encouraged to benefit from these bilateral agreements.

-As stated in the quality manual of our faculty, stakeholder opinions were obtained through advisory committees and surveys for research resources (Evidence 16: 1, 2, 3, 4, Evidence 17: 1, 2, 3, 4 and Evidence 18).
-The information obtained was evaluated at Research and Development Committee meetings and Quality and Accreditation General Meetings and suggestions for improvement were made (Evidence 19: 1, 2 and Evidence 20: 1, 2, 3).
+In addition to all these data, stakeholder opinions on research resources were obtained through advisory committees and questionnaires (Evidence 16: 1, 2, 3, 4, Evidence 17: 1, 2, 3, 4 and Evidence 18).
+The information obtained was evaluated at the Research and Development Committee meetings and at the Quality and Accreditation General Meetings and suggestions for improvement were made (Evidence 19: 1, 2, 3).

-Responsible Unit(s) Planning Dean's Office, Research and Development Commission Application Dean's Office, Research and Development Commission Evaluation Quality and Accreditation High Commission Improvement Quality and Accreditation High Commission, Dean's Office Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff, Student Representatives 2 W. 1 C 1 W 1 L External Stakeholders: Advisory Board, BAP Coordinatorship, TTO, External Relations Office, National and International Funding Organizations Application Areas Applying to national and international project calls, conducting joint •• projects, externally funded publication and research activities, academic collaborations Monitoring Mechanisms External fund application and acceptance statistics via BKYS and UBS Researcher feedback TTO and commission meeting minutes Annual evaluation and strategy development reports Performance Indicators Number of applications to external funds Number of externally funded projects supported and total budget Number of publications and events supported by external funding Participation rate in projects with international partners Number of researchers receiving training and consultancy services on access to external resources Evaluation and End of the year (January Meeting) Improvement Date June 2025 Place in the Information Corporate Website Management System Integrated Quality Management System (IQMS) UBS
+Subject C.2.3.
+Orientation to Resources Outside the University Responsible Unit(s) Planning Dean's Office, Research and Development Commission Application Dean's Office, Research and Development Commission Evaluation Quality and Accreditation High Commission Improvement Quality and Accreditation High Commission, Dean's Office Approval: Faculty Board Stakeholders Internal Stakeholders Academic Staff, Student Representatives External Stakeholders: Advisory Board, BAP Coordinatorship, TTO, External Relations Office, National and International Funding Organizations Application Areas Applying to national and international project calls, conducting joint projects, externally funded publication and research activities, academic collaborations Monitoring Mechanisms External fund application and acceptance statistics via BKYS and UBS Researcher feedback TTO and commission meeting minutes Annual evaluation and strategy development reports Performance Indicators Number of applications to external funds Number of externally funded projects supported and total budget Number of publications and events supported by external funding Participation rate in projects with international partners Number of researchers receiving training and consultancy services on access to external resources Evaluation and End of the year (January Meeting) Improvement Date June 2025 Place in the Information Corporate Website Management System Integrated Quality Management System (IQMS) UBS